apache/couchdb/share/doc/src/intro/security.rst

 Password Changing
 =================

-This is quite common situation: user had forgot their password, it was leaked somehow (via copy-paste, screenshot, or by typing in wrong chat window) or something else.
+This is a quite common situation: user had forgot their password, it was leaked somehow (via copy-paste, screenshot, or by typing in wrong chat window) or something else.
 Let's change password for our user `jan`.

-First of all, let's define what is the password changing from the point of CouchDB and the authentication database.
-Since "users" are "documents", this operation is nothing, but updating the document with special field ``password`` which contains the *plain text password*.
+First of all, let's define what password changing is from the point of CouchDB and the authentication database.
+Since users are "documents", this operation is nothing but updating the document with special field ``password`` which contains the *plain text password*.
 Scared?
-No need to: the authentication database has special internal hook on  document update which looks for this field and replaces it with the *secured hash*, depending on chosen ``password_scheme``.
+No need to: the authentication database has special internal hook on document update which looks for this field and replaces it with the *secure hash*, depending on chosen ``password_scheme``.

 Summarizing above, we need to get document content, add ``password`` field